 Common symptoms that you’ll likely encounter with a patient suffering from allergic conjunctivitis may include:

-- An inflammation of the eye, eyelids and or the Meibomian glands.
+• An inflammation of the eye, eyelids, and Meibomian glands.

-- Inflammation of the conjunctiva which is the term used to describe the mucous membrane that covers the front to the eye and extends behind the eyelids themselves.
+• Inflammation of the conjunctiva is the term used to describe the mucous membrane covering the front of the eye and extending behind the eyelids themselves.

-- Infected eyes will also have exhibit a watery discharge or appear “watery” (watery eyes).
+• Infected eyes will also exhibit a watery discharge or appear “watery” (watery eyes).

-That should be made is that despite the fact that allergic conjunctivitis is often referred to as “pink eye”, allergic conjunctivitis is not contagious like “traditional” pink eye is.
+One important distinction that should be made is that even though allergic conjunctivitis is often referred to as “pink eye,” allergic conjunctivitis is not contagious like “traditional” pink eye is.

 This is because…